RyanHx/poe-raffle/README.md

 3. Start the raffle!
 4. Draw a winner!

+The winner's character name will be copied to the clipboard so you can message them immediately.

 Another winner can be drawn to reroll the result.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>